Public Goods & Externalities

 Worked Example: Calculating the Optimal Pigouvian Tax

-Follow the math on the graph.
-A factory produces widgets.
-Private supply (MPC) is P = 10 + 0.7Q and market demand is P = 90 - 0.8Q.
-Each widget generates $15 of pollution damage to surrounding communities.
+Let's look at an example of calculating the correct Pigouvian tax.
+Look at the graph.
+A factory making widgets has a private supply curve (MPC) of P = 10 + 0.7Q and the market demand is P = 90 - 0.8Q.
+Each widget creates $15 of pollution harm to the people in nearby towns.

 10 + 0.7Q = 90 - 0.8Q